0x60df/loophole/README.md

         loophole-obtain-key-and-object))
 ```

-### Key bindings for loophole commands
+### Key bindings for Loophole commands

-By default, loophole uses some key sequences for loophole commands.
+By default, Loophole uses some key sequences for Loophole commands.
 They are defined in `loophole-mode-map`, `loophole-write-lisp-mode-map`,
 `loophole-kmacro-by-recursive-edit-map`.
 They are all customizable.